ColleagueRiley/RGFW/README.md

-# Riley's Gui library Framework
+# Riley's Gui library FrameWork

 This library is meant to be used as a very small and flexable alternative library to GLFW.